-\$15-15-85 Recommended decision. (a) Upon completion of taking of the evidence, the hearings officer may request the parties to submit a proposed findings of fact, conclusions of law, and decision and order, consisting of one original, one paper copy, and one electronic copy.
-Proposed decision and orders submitted shall be served upon each party to the proceeding and an opportunity given to each party to comment thereon.
-Upon receipt of the proposed decision and orders and any comments from the parties, the hearings officer shall prepare and submit to the commission a recommended decision which shall include recommended findings of fact, conclusions of law and a recommended decision and order.
+§15-15-85 Recommended decision. (a) Upon completion of taking of the evidence, the hearings officer may request the parties to submit a proposed findings of fact, conclusions of law, and decision and order, consisting of one original, one paper copy, and one electronic copy.
+Proposed decision and orders submitted shall be served upon each party to the

 (b) The record shall include the petition and other pleadings, notice of hearing, motions, rulings, orders, transcript of the hearing, stipulations, documentary evidence, offers of proof, proposed findings, or other documents submitted by the parties, all matters placed in evidence, objections to the conduct of the hearing, the recommended decision of the hearings officer, and all other matters placed in evidence.

-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp 8/16/97; NOV 0 2 2013 | (Auth: HRS \$\$
+[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp 11/2/2013; comp OCT 1 8 2019] (Auth: HRS \$\$205-1, 205-7)

-§15-15-85.1 Proposed decision.
-Upon receipt of the hearings officer's recommended decision, the commission may adopt it as its proposed decision, or may remand it to the hearings officer for any clarification or correction, or may modify or reject it and issue its own proposed decision.
+\$15-15-85.1 Proposed decision.
+Upon receipt of the hearings officer's recommended decision, the commission may adopt it as its proposed decision, or may remand it to the hearings, officer for any clarification or correction, or may modify or reject it and issue its own proposed decision.

 A copy of any proposed decision of the commission shall be served upon each party.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7)
+[Eff and comp 11/2/2013; comp OCT 18 2019] (Auth: HRS §§205-1, 205-7)

-§15-15-86 Exceptions; extension of time; finality of proposed decision. (a) Within fourteen calendar days after the date of mailing or personal service of a copy of the commission's proposed decision, a party may file with the commission exceptions to any part thereof and request review by the commission.
+\$15-15-86 Exceptions; extension of time; finality of proposed decision. (a) Within fourteen calendar days after the date of mailing or personal service of a copy of the commission's proposed decision, a party may file with the commission exceptions to any part thereof and request review by the commission.
 Such party shall serve copies of exceptions and briefs upon each party to the proceeding.

-(b) The exceptions shall:

-- (1) Set forth specifically the questions of procedure, fact, law, or policy, to which exceptions are taken; - (2) Identify that part of the proposed decision to which objections are made; - (3) Designate by page citation the portions of the record relied upon and specify authorities relied upon to sustain each point; and - (4) State all the grounds for exceptions to a ruling, finding, or conclusion.
-Grounds not cited or specifically urged are waived. - (c) Any party may apply for an extension of time within which to file exceptions to the proposed decision by filing a written application setting forth the reason for the request.
+- (b) The exceptions shall: - Set forth specifically the questions of procedure, fact, law, or policy, to which exceptions are taken; - (2) Identify that part of the proposed decision to which objections are made; - (3) Designate by page citation the portions of the record relied upon and specify authorities relied upon to sustain each point; and - (4) State all the grounds for exceptions to a ruling, finding, or conclusion.
+Grounds not cited or specifically urged are waived.

+(c) Any party may apply for an extension of time within which to file exceptions to the proposed decision by filing a written application setting forth the reason for the request.
 The application shall be filed before the expiration of the period prescribed for the filing of exceptions.
 Upon good cause shown, the executive officer may extend the time for filing exceptions for an additional period not to exceed ten (10) calendar days.

 (d) If no exceptions and request for review are filed within the time specified, the proposed decision shall become final, unless the commission, on its own motion, orders further proceedings to be held.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7)

-(Imp: HRS §§91-2, 91-11, 205-4)
+[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp 11/2/2013; comp \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 91-11, 205-4)

-\$15-15-87 Support of hearings officer's recommended decision. (a) Within seven days after service of the exceptions taken to the proposed decision, any party may file with the commission a brief opposing the exceptions.
-Such party shall serve copies of the brief in support upon each party to the proceeding
+\$15-15-87 Support of hearings officer's

+recommended decision. (a) Within seven days after service of the exceptions taken to the proposed decision, any party may file with the commission a brief opposing the exceptions.
+Such party shall serve copies of the brief in support upon each party to the proceeding fact, law, or policy to which exceptions were taken;